bigsnarfdude/rpi-speed-camera/Readme.md

 If a track is longer than track_len_trig variable then average speed will be calculated (based on cal_obj_px and cal_obj_mm variables) and a speed photo will be taken and saved in an images folder.
-If log_data_to_file=True then a speed2.csv file will be created/updated with event data stored in CSV (Comma Separated Values) format.
+If log_data_to_file=True then a `speed2.csv` file will be created/updated with event data stored in CSV (Comma Separated Values) format.
 This can be imported into a spreadsheet.

 ### How to Run
-To run speed-cam.py as a background task or on boot from /etc/rc.local then
+To run `speed-cam.py` as a background task or on boot from `/etc/rc.local` then

     cd ~/rpi-speed-camera
     ./speed-cam.sh start

-or to run on boot edit /etc/rc.local file using nano editor per command below
+or to run on boot edit `/etc/rc.local` file using nano editor per command below

-    sudo nano /etc/rc.local
+    sudo vim /etc/rc.local

 Then add line below before the exit line then ctrl-x y to save and reboot to test

     /home/pi/rpi-speed-camera/speed-cam.sh start
     exit 0

-Edit the speed-cam.sh script to suit your needs per comments.
+Edit the `speed-cam.sh` script to suit your needs per comments.
-Note you may need to change the sleep delay time if rc.local does not run script successfully at boot, since services may need more time to start.
+Note you may need to change the sleep delay time if `rc.local` does not run script successfully at boot, since services may need more time to start.

 To Run using python3 perform the following (Note you must have opencv for python3 already installed)